HI.

 Advised by: Dr. Jon Payne

-Tentative projects focus on examining the biogeographic recovery patterns of benthic marine invertebrates after the end-Permian mass extinction.
+Projects focus on examining the biogeographic recovery patterns of benthic marine invertebrates after the end-Permian mass extinction, and the taxonomic analysis of mollusks and brachiopod fossils representing the direct aftermath of the end-Permian mass extinction in Saudi Arabia.

 2017 - 2019